MaroB05/bentest/README.md

 # Bentest

-**`Bentest`** is a Performance Monitoring Tool written in C for measuring runtime statistics of a given program.
+**`Bentest`** is a Performance Monitoring Tool (Linux only, currently) written in C for measuring runtime statistics of a given program.
 It repeatedly executes the specified program, collects metrics like execution time and CPU usage, and outputs performance summaries.
 Think of it as linux's `time` but tests multiple times.